5 Texas women denied abortions sue the state, saying the bans put them in danger

 Texas was the first state to implement a near-total abortion ban with a law known as SB 8, which took effect in September 2021.
 The law enabled individuals to file civil lawsuits worth tens of thousands of dollars against anyone found to have provided an abortion, or helped a patient get one.
 The law includes limited exceptions for medical emergencies.

-Last June, the Dobbs v.
-Jackson Women's Health Organization decision allowed roughly a dozen more states' abortion bans to take effect.
-That included a "trigger ban" in Texas, which made nearly all abortions a felony, and allowed only narrow exceptions to save a pregnant woman's life.
+Last June, the Dobbs decision allowed roughly a dozen more states' abortion bans to take effect.
+That included the "trigger ban" in Texas, which made nearly all abortions a felony, and allowed only narrow exceptions to save a pregnant woman's life.

 'Somebody is going to die eventually'